Andre Fletcher: Domestic and T20 franchise career

 He made his first-class debut for Windward Islands against Trinidad and Tobago on 30 January 2004 in the Carib Beer Cup.

 Fletcher played for the West Indian U19 cricket team in the 2006 U-19 Cricket World Cup which was in Sri Lanka.
 He made his T20 debut in the inaugural edition of the Stanford Super Series on 14 July 2006 and won player of the match on his debut after scoring unbeaten 47 opening the batting for Grenada in a low scoring chase against Dominica.
 He made his List A debut against Guyana on 9 January 2007 in the 2006–07 KFC Cup.

 Fletcher went onto become a regular feature in the Stanford Super Series where he played for the Stanford Superstars.
 During the 2008 Stanford Super Series, he opened the batting alongside Chris Gayle where he scored 90 off just 60 balls in a match against Middlesex, which included 3 fours and 7 sixes.
 He continued his form into the US$20 million showdown against England by scoring 32 not out, to earn himself US$1 million.
 He paid an attitude of gratitude to American investor Allen Stanford whom he revealed as a person to have changed his career with the introduction of Stanford Super Series.
 However, he lost the opportunity to earn US$1 million after Allen Stanford was embroiled in fraudulent scandal.
 He admitted that he accepted investment advice from Stanford's people before the commencement of the 2008 Stanford Super Series.

 He was bought by St Lucia Zouks for the inaugural edition of the Caribbean Premier League in 2013.
-In the 2013 Caribbean Premier League, he ended up as the leading runscorer for his side with a tally of 238 in seven innings but St Lucia Zouks finished at last position in the tournament with registering only 2 wins.
+In the 2013 Caribbean Premier League, he ended up as the leading runscorer for his team with a tally of 238 in seven innings but St Lucia Zouks finished at last position in the tournament with registering only 2 wins.
 He would eventually end up as the leading rungetter after the end of the preliminary round of CPL 2013.